ErikaJacobs/Personal-Website/content/post/The Itsy Bitsy Spyder Saved My Project/index.md

 ## Obstacle Four: Jupyter Notebook

 Jupyter Notebook is a browser-based environment for writing code in Python.
 I LOVE Jupyter!
-Jupyter
+S

-While memory could have been an issue, ultimately
+While memory could have been an issue, ultimately Jupyter notebook could not be used for this project due to the network connectivity issues I had.
+Unfortunately, a browser-based environment can be faulty if your internet connection is too.

+So...I had to find another way to process the code I was running.
+What would be best to use?
+Ultimately I chose the most convenient option, Spyder, which ended up being a **great** fit for this project.

 ## About Spyder